Trekking in Nepal - Poon Hill

 If you are limited with time and still want to get the feel of Sherpa land, this trek is for you.
 A short trek of 5 days could be planned based in comfortable Hotels (luxury trek).

-Everest Sightseeing Flight
+Everest sightseeing Flight

 Chitwan National Park, where last numbers of Tigers and Rhinos thrive. check